 - Lacks a unique selling point or specific focus compared to newer tools, making it less suitable for highly specialized or niche businesses.

 - Relatively pricey, particularly for businesses with limited budgets.

-- May be overwhelming for those seeking a limited set of specific use cases, as UKG offers a broad range of solutions under one umbrella.
+- The platform may be overwhelming for those seeking a limited set of specific use cases

 - Compared to newer tools, UKG Pro and UKG Ready tend to miss a unique selling point or a specific focus on a certain type of business.
 While they work great for bigger companies in all sorts of industries, very niche operations might have a hard time adapting to the tool.

 - Similarly, UKG offers many solutions under one umbrella, so it's not the best fit if you're looking for only a handful of specific use cases.

 Specializing in core HR management functions, UKG is a highly renowned and widely adopted HCM suite.
 Over the years, it has undergone extensive testing and continuous development, resulting in an impressive array of modules that fully cover the standard set of HR tech necessities, such as payroll, benefits management, onboarding, and time-tracking.

 This tool is highly configurable, allowing users to customize the platform to their specific administrative needs.
 This adaptability, coupled with the reliable support from the Ultimate Community, are the characteristics that impressed us most.

 Admin users will appreciate the fine-grained control over user access, which enables robust data security by enabling tailored access permissions for different individuals and user groups.